BrunoVdS/Mesh-Radio/README.md

 necessary credentials while keeping root access limited to the installation process itself.

+### Providing custom configuration defaults

+The installer reads default values from `/etc/default/mesh.conf`.
+Use the `--config /path/to/file` argument when launching the installer to load a different configuration file.
+An example configuration containing the current defaults is available in `mesh-settings.conf.example`.

 Configuration script
   The Flask web service configuration has been split out into a dedicated helper script.
 After running `mesh_node.sh` (which now only ensures the Flask package